 - 1/4 cup loosely packed fresh basil, thinly sliced (about 4 medium basil leaves)

-5. Bring a large saucepan of water to boil.
-Meanwhile, prepare an ice bath by filling a large bowl half way with ice cubes and water.
-Add the snap peas to the boiling water and cook for 2 minutes, until bright green and lightly tender, but still crisp.
-Using a slotted spoon, remove the snap peas from the boiling water and immediately submerge them in the ice bath to stop the cooking and maintain the bright green colour.
-Once cooled, drain the snap peas, pat dry with a paper towel and place them in the bowl along with the other vegetables and herbs.
+Bring a large saucepan of water to boil.
+While you’re waiting for the water to boil, prepare an ice bath by filling a large bowl half way with ice cubes and water.
+Add the snap peas to the boiling water and cook for 2 minutes, until bright green and slightly tender, but still crisp.
+Using a slotted spoon, remove the snap peas from the boiling water and immediately submerge them in the ice bath to stop the cooking and preserve their bright green colour.
+You will need the pot of boiling water again, so don’t pour it out.
+Once the snap peas have cooled, drain and pat dry with a paper towel and place them in the bowl along with the other vegetables and herbs.